katzazakis/A314cp-SD/README.md

 Connect to your A314 over ftp, play mp3 sound on your Amiga with PiAudio or connect your Amiga to Spotify.

 Heavily based on CrowStudio's excellent A314 setup guide.

-# A314cp Image
-a ready built SD Image for the A314cp based on Bullseye 11 Desktop version v5.15.84-v7+ 64Bit optimized for pistorm32 lite